 But if your pain is bothersome, especially when you put weight on the injured ankle, it’s a good idea to see your doctor.

-She will be able to diagnose whether you have sprain and rule out any more serious injuries with similar symptoms.
+They will be able to diagnose whether you have a sprain and rule out any more serious injuries with similar symptoms.

-You should also see your doctor if the sprain doesn’t seem to be improving over time.
+You should also see your doctor if the sprain doesn’t seem to be improving over the course of a week or two

 Remember, swelling is a natural response to an injury as your body rushes blood to the affected area to help heal it.
 Since your ankle is so far away from your heart, it takes time to pump blood to and away from the injury.
 Because of this, you may see swelling long after the ankle has healed.